 We know.
 You spend a giant chunk of your time – working or otherwise – on the phone with potential clients or other investors.
 It can be so easy for calls to get away from you when you’re managing them all on your own.
 Also, wouldn’t it be great to have someone else handle those after-hours client calls when you’re having a well deserved night out with friends?

 A live receptionist can take all of your calls, pre-qualify prospects, provide property information, and manage yellow letter campaigns.
-Utilizing a reputable live receptionist service, like PATLive, frees you up to spend more time focusing on making deals rather than screening calls or doling out property details.
+Utilizing a reputable real estate answering service, like PATLive, frees you up to spend more time focusing on making deals rather than screening calls or doling out property details.

 2. Legal Documents and Advice